itzTedx/foneflip/README.md

 **Technical:**

-- Type-safe API layer using ORPC (Object Remote Procedure Call).
+- Type-safe API layer using ORPC (OpenAPI Remote Procedure Call).
 - Provides end-to-end type safety between client and server.
 - Integrates with TanStack Query for efficient data fetching and caching.
 - Exports API types and utilities for use across applications.

 **Business:**

-- Ensures data consistency and type safety across the entire application.
+- Ensures data consistency and type safety across web and mobile applications.
 - Reduces API-related bugs and improves developer experience.
-- Enables efficient data fetching and caching strategies.
+- Enables efficient data fetching and caching strategies for all platforms.

 ---